Servideska/HPC/doc.zih.tu-dresden.de/docs/application/request_for_resources.md

 ## Determine the Required CPU and GPU Hours

 ZIH systems are focused on data-intensive computing.
 They are meant to be used for highly parallelized code.
 Please take that into account when transferring sequential code from a local machine.
-To estimate your execution time when executing your previously sequential program parallely, you can use [Amdahl's law][1].
+To estimate your execution time when executing your previously sequential program parallelly, you can use [Amdahl's law][1].
 Think in advance about the parallelization strategy for your project.

 ## Available Software